Pallas Athena

 Live Interactive Illustration

-I've also drawn rectangles around each basis.
+I've also drawn rectangles within each basis.

-The blue rectangle corresponds to my target
+• The blue rectangle corresponds to my target viewBox dimensions in world coordinates.

-The red rectangle corresponds to the transformed viewBox under the camera's affine transform.
+• The red rectangle corresponds to the transformed viewBox under the camera's affine transform.

 Initially, when the artwork loads, the global basis and the camera basis coincide.
 But as soon as the user zooms in, the camera basis is scaled up, and its rectangle becomes larger than the SVG viewport in world coordinates.